 Donna-Marie has been a frequent guest on EWTN television and discusses Catholic and family and parenting issues on a regular Ave Maria Radio segment called “Mom’s Corner” at “Catholic Connection” with radio host Teresa Tomeo.
 She also has a regular show on Domestic Church Media with Cheryl and Jim called “A Cup of Tea With Donna-Marie!” and can be heard every first Friday at 4:14 PM EDT.

-She is also an EWTN TV host.
-Look for Donna-Marie’s EWTN television segments called “Everyday Blessings for Catholic Moms” which will also be available on DVD from the EWTN Religious Catalogue.
+She is also an EWTN television host.
+Look for Donna-Marie’s EWTN television segments called “Everyday Blessings for Catholic Moms” which is also available on DVD from the EWTN Religious Catalogue and this website.

-She was noted as one of the the top ten most fascinating Catholics in 2009:
+Donna-Marie was noted as one of the top ten most fascinating Catholics in 2009:

 Faith & Family Live! : Lisa Hendey’s Most Fascinating Catholics of 2009